womenbuildweb3/30daysofweb3.xyz/curriculum/en/5-creating-your-subgraph/5-mappings.md

 Finally we can run `graph build` in the terminal to build our subgraph and make sure we don't get any errors.

-## Need Help?
+## ✋ Need Help?

-If you need help, check to see if your question has already been asked in #section-5-help.
+If you need help, check to see if your question has already been asked in **#section-5-help**.
 If you don't see it in there, post a question with any details that would make it easy for a team member to help you.
-We'll answer most frequently asked questions in live office hours, so keep an eye out in #announcements for those!
+We'll answer most frequently asked questions in live office hours, so keep an eye out in **#announcements** for those!

 ## You Did It 🎉